New credit losses standard in a nutshell

 This standard creates a new model for determining the allowance for credit losses known as CECL (current expected credit loss).
 The underlying premise of CECL is that the allowance for credit losses should reflect management’s current estimate of credit losses that are expected to occur over the remaining life of a financial asset.
 Under current guidance, only those losses that have been incurred to date are considered.
 Inherent in the requirement to estimate expected losses over the life of the asset is the need to incorporate reasonable and supportable forecasts about future economic conditions when estimating those future losses.

 CECL applies to substantially all financial assets measured at amortized cost, which includes not only loans that will be held in the portfolio, but also accounts receivable, held-to-maturity (HTM) debt securities and off-balance-sheet credit exposures, such as commitments to lend.
-(As discussed further in our white paper, Financial instruments: In-depth analysis of standard on credit losses, the standard also contains new guidance relevant to available-for-sale debt securities that is consistent with existing guidance in many respects.)

 The expectation is that implementation of the new standard will result in increases in the allowances for credit losses, due not only to the movement from an incurred loss model to an expected loss model, but also the following: